Vincent Hermoso 2011

 Born in the Philippines, Vincent emigrated to the United States and enrolled at T.C.
 Williams as a sophomore.
 Described by several of his teachers as tenacious with a wonderful sense of humor, Vincent worked hard to improve his English through participation in plays and the Forensics Club.
 He was also a three-year member of Project Discovery, which encourages its members to strive for academic excellence and pursue a college degree.
 Vincent obviously took this message to heart.

 In 2002, Vincent graduated summa cum laude from Marymount University with a bachelor’s degree in Biology.
 Following graduation, he completed a one-year fellowship at the National Institutes of Health working for the Nutritional Sciences Research Group at the National Cancer Institute.
 Returning to school, Vincent earned a master’s degree in Biochemistry and Molecular Biology from Georgetown University.
 While pursuing his degree, he also worked as a research assistant at Georgetown’s Protein Information Resource.

-Currently, Vincent is a Ph.D. candidate in Biosciences at George Mason.
-With this degree, he plans to pursue a career in teaching science.
-If student testimonials are any indication, he will be a great professor!
+Vincent also holds a Ph.D. in Biosciences from George Mason University.
+With this degree, he has a successful career in teaching science.
+If student testimonials are any indication, he is a great professor!

 B.S., Biology, Marymount University, 2002

 M.S., Biochemistry and Molecular Biology, Georgetown University, 2005